Chapters

 Ancient Romans were extremely mobile people, which is indirectly because the Roman Empire covered a huge territory.
 Vast areas required well-connected routes and safe sea and river connections, free from pirates and robbers.
-People high in the social hierarchy travelled to look after their political and economic interests; merchants, craftsmen, doctors and practically all professions travelled.
+People from the high social hierarchy travelled to look after their political and economic interests; merchants, craftsmen, doctors and practically all professions travelled.
 Some pilgrims wanted to visit holy places.

 Short distances were most often on foot, especially if it did not involve taking much luggage.
 The richest Romans were carried in litter manned by 2-4 slaves, but it was a slow and short-distance mode of transport, usually within the city.
 The rich used litter to avoid contact with the poorer classes.